anoma/namada/tech-specs/src/explore/design/pos.md

 ## Epoch

 An epoch is a range of blocks or time that is defined by the base ledger and made available to the PoS system.
-This document assumes that epochs are identified by consecutive integers.
+This document assumes that epochs are identified by consecutive natural numbers.
 All the data relevant to PoS are [associated with epochs](#epoched-data).

 ### Epoched data